 Serena Williams

-Williams also won 23 WTA Tour-level doubles titles.
-This includes 14 major women's doubles titles, all won with her sister Venus, and the pair was unbeaten in major doubles finals (the best unbeaten record in major finals in any discipline of the sport).
+Williams also won 23 WTA Tour-level doubles titles, including 14 major women's doubles championships, all with her sister Venus.
+The pair was undefeated in major doubles finals, earning the best unbeaten record in major finals in any discipline of the sport.
 The sisters achieved a non-calendar year Grand Slam between the 2009 Wimbledon Championships and the 2010 French Open, which granted them the doubles world No. 1 ranking.
 Williams won four Olympic gold medals, three in women's doubles—an all-time joint record in tennis, shared with her sister.
 The duo are the only women in the Open Era to win Olympic gold in both singles and doubles.
 Williams also won two mixed doubles majors, both in 1998.
-She is the only player, male or female, to complete three career Golden Slams – one in women's singles and two in women's doubles.
+She is the only player, male or female, to complete three career Golden Slams—one in women's singles and two in women's doubles.

 The ascent of the Williams sisters has been credited with ushering in a new era of power and athleticism on the women's professional tennis tour.
-Serena holds a combined 39 major titles — 23 in singles, 14 in women's doubles, and two in mixed doubles — placing her joint-third on the all-time list and second in the Open Era for total major titles.
-She is the most recent woman to simultaneously hold all four major singles titles (2002–2003 and 2014–2015), and to win the Surface Slam (major titles on hard, clay and grass courts in the same calendar year), which she accomplished in 2015.
+Serena is the most recent woman to simultaneously hold all four major singles titles (2002–2003 and 2014–2015), and to win the Surface Slam (major titles on hard, clay and grass courts in the same calendar year), which she accomplished in 2015.
 She is also, with Venus, the most recent player to have simultaneously held all four major women's doubles titles (2009–2010).

 Williams was the world's highest paid woman athlete in 2016, earning almost $29 million.
 She repeated this feat in 2017 when she was the only woman on Forbes' list of the 100 highest-paid athletes, with $27 million in prize money and endorsements.
 She is the highest-earning woman athlete of all time.

 Williams won the Laureus World Sportswoman of the Year a record four times (2003, 2010, 2016, 2018), Comeback of the Year once (2007), and in December 2015 was named Sportsperson of the Year by Sports Illustrated magazine.
-In 2020, the Tennis Channel ranked Williams as the greatest female tennis player in history.
+In 2020, the Tennis Channel ranked Williams as the greatest women's tennis player of all time.
+She received the Princess of Asturias Award for Sport in 2025.

 Biography from the Wikipedia article Serena Williams.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.